 One of the most important qualifications of our corporation is to be registered with the U.S. Internal Revenue Service, and be compliant in filing and paying taxes on all income.

 Membership Dues constitute the sole income for our group.
 PayPal and Square are the means we use for tracking all of our income, and consequently why all payments must process through them.
 As a U.S. Corporation registered with PayPal and Square, both are required to report all of our income to the IRS .
 Our periodic IRS tax filings must match the credit card company's records.

 Most of the "groups" insured through an insurance company like Best Doctors are workplace groups, civic and professional organizations.
 Unlike our group, the spectrum of those being insured encompasses a much broader age group.
-This is certainly to our benefit!
+This is of the utmost importance for our group.

-At renewal time, our actual usage rate is a relatively small factor, when we are considered with all the other groups; large, small and of a much greater age variance.
+At renewal time, our actual usage rate is a relative factor, when we are considered with all the other groups; large, small and of a much greater age variance.

 Unfortunately, even here in Mexico we are not immune to yearly policy increases.

 This is the perfect illustration of the old adage that there is "strength in numbers".